alx9r/ZeroDSC/Docs/getting-started/idioms.md

 **Assign the Instructions to a Variable**

-Because of the way PowerShell's pipeline handles `IEnumerable`, code is simplified by assigning instructions objects to a variable before using it.
+The instructions object is immutable and can be safely reused to produce steps.
+Assigning the instructions to a variable allows for re-use.

 	$instructions = ConfigInstructions Name $document